oils-for-unix/oils/doc/oil-language-tour.md

 ## Interlude

+Let's review what we've seen before moving onto other Oil features.

-### Summary
+### Three Interleaved Languages

-Here are the 3 languages we saw in the last 3 sections:
+Here are the languages we saw in the last 3 sections:

 1. **Words** evaluate to a string, or list of strings.
 This includes:
    - literals like `'mystr'`